OllieSHunt/ollies-website/content/blog/2025-08-31_simple_downtime_checker/index.md

 The solution I have come up with is a simple 6-line bash script that just checks the [HTTP response code](https://developer.mozilla.org/en-US/docs/Web/HTTP/Reference/Status) of my website to make sure it is [200 OK](https://developer.mozilla.org/en-US/docs/Web/HTTP/Reference/Status/200).

 ## Making The Script
 So, the core part of this program will be something that sends a request to the server and gets a response back.
 One option would be to use the `ping` command.
-However, while this would tell us if the server was switched on or not, it would not allow us to receive HTTP response codes such as [404 Not Found](https://developer.mozilla.org/en-US/docs/Web/HTTP/Reference/Status/404) or other critical errors.
+However, while this would tell us if the server was switched on or not, it would not allow us to receive HTTP response codes such as [404 Not Found](https://developer.mozilla.org/en-US/docs/Web/HTTP/Reference/Status/404), [418 I'm a teapot](https://developer.mozilla.org/en-US/docs/Web/HTTP/Reference/Status/418), or other similarity critical errors.

 The solution I found uses `curl` with the `-I` (or `--head`) option.
 This allows us to view HTTP response codes (like 404 not found), along with a lot of other miscellaneous information that I don't need for this particular script.